 The Group works to enhance quality throughout the supply chain by holding Safety Conferences and study groups for suppliers that address issues such as quality and the environment.

-Nomura Real Estate Development distributes Design and Construction Standards and Quality Manuals to construction companies and designers and provides information relating to them by holding periodic briefings and so on in order to achieve safety and security through appropriate quality control.
+Nomura Real Estate Development distributes Design and Construction Standards and Quality Manuals to construction companies and designers in order to achieve safety and security through appropriate quality control.

 In addition, Nomura Real Estate Partners holds annual meetings of the East Japan Supplier Council Meetings on Health & Safety and West Japan Supplier Council Meetings on Health & Safety where it presents commendations to excellent companies and conducts training on health and safety.